dguo/digital-security-coach/README.md

 # Digital Security Coach [![CircleCI](https://circleci.com/gh/dguo/digital-security-coach.svg?style=svg)](https://circleci.com/gh/dguo/digital-security-coach)
 [Digital Security Coach](https://www.digitalsecuritycoach.com/) is a crash course on digital security.
-It is primarily intended for the average person who doesn't know what the difference is between [MD5](https://en.wikipedia.org/wiki/MD5) and [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
+It is primarily intended for the average person who doesn't know what hashing means, much less the difference between [MD5](https://en.wikipedia.org/wiki/MD5) and [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
 The goal is to create an accessible guide that doesn't assume a high level of technical knowledge and